appium/appium/docs/en/advanced-concepts/parallel-tests.md

 - `udid` the device id
 - `wdaLocalPort` unique wdaPort, as WDA defaults to 8100
 - `webkitDebugProxyPort` unique webKitProxy, as IWDP defaults to 27753

+### Troubleshooting

+When running on Jenkins, watch out for the [ProcessTreeKiller](https://wiki.jenkins.io/display/JENKINS/ProcessTreeKiller) when running multiple parallel test jobs on the same machine.
+If you are spawning simulators in one test job, Jenkins might kill all your simulators when the first test ends - causing errors in the remaining test jobs!

+Use `BUILD_ID=dontKillMe` to prevent this from happening.